Captain Marvel II

 Carol Danvers has already been established as one of the most powerful heroes in the MCU, a hero so incredibly important, that she doesn’t have enough time to protect Earth; she’s got the entire universe to worry about."– Forbes article by Dani Di Placido Art .
 Article at Forbes.

-The article goes on to describe that Cap'n Marvel essentially doesn't change during the course of the story of the first film, so there's no "story arc" for the character.
+The article from Jan 23, 2020, goes on to describe that Cap'n Marvel essentially doesn't change during the course of the story of the first film, so there's no "story arc" for the character.

 This isn't necessarily a problem, though it is relatively rare.
 There are many instances in Hollywood story construction where the hero doesn't change - - a number of John Wayne cowboy movies feature a character where the "Duke" isn't altered by the events around him, but he alters everything and everyone else.
 Usually, at the end he has to decide whether to stay put under the new conditions his actions have created, or he has to exit (usually he exits, the situation now one where law and order prevail and he is no longer needed.
 Also, it is now a situation where his anti-hero character cannot thrive, so the screenwriter has him ride off alone away from the conformity of settled civilization.)